Directed Acyclic Graphs for Causal Inference

 The seminar will start by introducing the essential elements for causal reasoning with DAGs and then use DAGs to discuss a range of important challenges in observational data analysis.
 Topics include: conditions for the identification of causal effects; d-separation; the difference between confounding, over-control, and selection bias; identification by adjustment; backdoor identification; what variables to control for in observational research; what variables not to control for in observational research; structural assumptions in regression; and instrumental variables analysis.

 This seminar will empower participants to recognize and understand problems and to spot fresh opportunities for causal inference in their own data.
-This is a hands–on course with at least one hour each day devoted to carefully structured and supervised exercises.
+This is a hands–on course with carefully structured and supervised exercises.
 Many of these exercises will use the freeware package DAGitty which allows users to draw and analyze causal graphs.
 See the computing section below for more details.